 What's Happening Now

-Environmental Services will be surveying and inspecting sewer and stormwater infrastructure throughout the area in 2020 and 2021.
+Environmental Services is in the planning phases of this project.
 You may see crews in the area surveying, inspecting culverts and pipes using CCTV cameras, and marking utility locations with paint and flags.
 It is important to inspect stormwater infrastructure during wetter times of the year so that crews can evaluate how the facilities are working.

 Currently, we are working with a number of property owners to conduct "dye testing."
 Dye testing is a process where a dye pack is inserted in to your gutter downspouts.
 We then use a camera inside the nearby sewer main to look for dye entering the sewers.
 This helps us determine where (and if) gutters and downspouts are connected to the public sewer.
 We are currently working to obtain permission to enter approximately 150 properties in the area to conduct these tests.
 Please watch your mailbox for a letter if you live in the project area.

 Most information-gathering activities during this project will occur in the public right-of-way.
 Some surveying and inspection will occur where the city has public sewer easements on private property, or on private property where there are no easements in place.
 City outreach staff will coordinate with affected property owners for access to private property for inspection and survey purposes.

 You may see paint markings, stakes, and small flags in the ground identifying the locations of utilities and sewer and/or stormwater infrastructure.
 Different marking colors identify the types of utilities that have been located.
 If you are interested in learning more about what each color means, or for more information on the survey and inspection process, please visit www.portland.gov/bes/preconstruction.

 We Want to Hear from You